sdhutchins/ood-hpc-dash/README.md

 - An HTML viewer
 - An envs tab that will list existing conda environments and tell how to activate them

-This was inspired by [OSC's OOD Flask example app](https://github.com/OSC/ood-example-flask-app).

 ## Installation

 Create the app directory, clone the repository, and run setup: